hedzr/store/README.md

 >
 > Since v1.2.5, `SetTTL` added.

-Using store as tof core of a http router is possible.
+Using store as the core of a http router is possible.
 Since v1.2 we added builtin http route param support (like `:user`).

 Using [hedzr/store](https://github.com/hedzr/store) as a in-memory Cache provider is possible.
 Since v1.2.5 we added `SetTTL` to reset the data of a node (by key) to zero value.
 You can inject your codes to drop the key or whatever else.